amichaelsen/cooking-cuisine-analysis/README.md

-# cooking-cuisine-analysis
+# Cuisine Exploration Project

-This repo contains work for the Erdos Institute's Bootcamp (May 2022) for the Explorer Team (Alejandra Castillo, Anya Michaelsen, Benjamin Sheller, Karan Srivastava).
+This repo contains work for the [Erdos Institute's Bootcamp (May 2022)](https://www.erdosinstitute.org/code) for the Explorer Team (Alejandra Castillo, Anya Michaelsen, Benjamin Sheller, Karan Srivastava).
 We worked with the ["What's Cooking?" dataset](https://www.kaggle.com/datasets/kaggle/recipe-ingredients-dataset) from Kaggle.

 The directory `data_proccessing/` contains python scripts for reproducing the data cleaning and encoding (read and saved from the `data/` directory).
 See the README within the directory for reproducibility instructions.
 The analysis is divided into classification models (`classifiers/`) and cuisine clustering analysis (`clustering/`), each containing several corresponding analysis notebooks.